skunkbandit/handyman-kpi-system/README.md

 ## Support

-For issues or questions, please create an issue in this repository or contact support.
+For issues or questions, please create an issue in this repository.